Marathon-fan/algorithm/sample-code/readme.md

-Please see the sample here.
+Please see the java sample here.